ipetkov/crane/README.md

 * `cannot build '/nix/store/...-source.drv' during evaluation because the option 'allow-import-from-derivation' is disabled`
 * `a 'aarch64-darwin' with features {} is required to build '/nix/store/...', but I am a 'x86_64-linux' with features {}`

+## License

+This project is licensed under the [MIT license].

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you, shall be licensed as MIT, without any additional terms or conditions.

 [API docs]: ./docs/API.md
 [custom-toolchain]: ./examples/custom-toolchain/flake.nix
+[MIT license]: ./LICENSE